w1lt/pupil-pong/README.md

 * Joshua Lee [@joshualee8](https://github.com/joshualee8)
 + Sabastian Maciorowski [@smskio](https://github.com/smskio)

 We all had a blast working on **Pupil Pong**.
 With all of us being freshman at KU, we thoroughly enjoyed our first hackathon ever.
-In addition to being all of our firsts hackathons, it was also our first time pulling an all nighter, which was admittedly part of the fun.
-We hope you all enjoy our project, thank your for checking it out.

 ## 📄 License